 is the student parliament a democratic process?

-- Whilst the Student Council embraces many elements of the democratic process, it is important to remember that all decisions regarding the school need to be agreed upon by Ms Thomson.
+- Whilst the Student Parliament embraces many elements of the democratic process, it is important to remember that all decisions regarding the school need to be agreed upon by Ms Thomson.

 - It is up the students to decide the agenda for the meetings and, with the help of Ms Redfern, they organise timescales and future plans.
-Occasionally, staff ask that the Student Council add something specific to their agenda; once discussed, and answers or solutions are suggested, Ms Redfern or the Student Leadership Team and results are passed on to the relevant teacher.
+Occasionally, staff ask that the Student Parliament add something specific to their agenda; once discussed, and answers or solutions are suggested, Ms Redfern or the Student Leadership Team and results are passed on to the relevant teacher.

 - The Student Leaders Team meet regularly with a member of the Senior Leadership team to share the voice of the students.
-The results of these SLT discussions are reported back to the full Student Council who will then disseminate information to the forms and year groups they represent.
+The results of these SLT discussions are reported back to the full Student Parliament who will then disseminate information to the forms and year groups they represent.

-- Any concerns that the students have are raised at School Council meetings and all voices are heard.
+- Any concerns that the students have are raised at School Parliament meetings and all voices are heard.
 We have some fantastic ideas for the coming year.

 What have we achieved?